i-love-coffee-i-love-tea/audogombleed.sh/docs/SECURITY.md

 # Security

-This document is an honest account of how audogombleed.sh works, what it trusts, and what can go wrong.
+This document is an honest account of how derakht.sh works, what it trusts, and what can go wrong.
 Read it before using the tool in any environment where the config file isn't entirely under your control.

 ## How the tool works

-Audogombleed is a shell script that gets **sourced into your running shell**.
+Derakht is a shell script that gets **sourced into your running shell**.
 When you type `source ~/bin/mycli`, the script registers a tab-completion function.
 When you press Tab or run a command, the script: